cmu15122/q-prime/README.md

     ```
 3. You may need to download and install [PostgreSQL](https://www.postgresql.org/download/) and set up the database ([see below](#setting-up-the-database))
 4. Set up environment files ([see below](#configuration))
+5. Log in with the owner email, which is defined in `server/.env`, change "Current Semester" to a new value and click "Save."
+This creates the initial database entry for a semester.

 ## Running Server
 1. Start the server